dabeng/interview/README.md

 - Angular, React, Vue are the most popular MVVM frameworks.
 Which is your favorite?
 Why?
 - How do you think of Vue?
 Do you think it is suitable to construct large-scale and complex web applications?

 # Test

 # Build

+# Comprehensive
+- Let's we got a very long form, there are more than 100 interactive elements within this form, text box, raido, checkbox, combobox, autocomplete, cascading menus, table with inline-edit.
+If we need to refactor this form, could you offer some suggestions on how to improve this form from the aspects of maintainability, user experience, performance, security.